 Family Guide to Assistive Technology and Accessible Education Materials

-Recorded: January 15, 2019 – This 30-minute on-line presentation will update families on Assistive Technology (AT) and Accessible Educational Materials (AEM).
+Recorded: January 15, 2019 – This 30-minute on-line presentation updates families on Assistive Technology (AT) and Accessible Educational Materials (AEM).

 We all use technology to improve our lives, why not provide it to our students?
 AT and AEM can support students in dealing with learning, living, and transitioning into adulthood and work.
 Along with an opportunity for questions, this live web presentation will update families on AT and AEM.
 The newly-revised “Guide for Maine Families on AT and AEM” will be showcased.
-Use this link for more information about the on-line presentation, “Family Guide to Assistive Technology and Accessible Educational Materials
+Use this link to view the on-line presentation, “Family Guide to Assistive Technology and Accessible Educational Materials

 AT, AEM and Universal Design for Learning

 Recorded: December 11, 2018 – Assistive Technology (AT), Accessible Educational Materials (AEM) and Universal Design for Learning (UDL) are more than just buzzwords.
 Alone, each are powerful supports that can benefit learners with disabilities in K-12 and Higher Education.
 However, when integrated in a holistic approach to learning in these environments, they are a powerful combination that promotes independence, equity, and access in ways that make sense for the learner.
 In this dynamic session, participants will learn about the ways that Assistive Technology, AEM, and UDL can and should be leveraged to meet the needs of all learners.
-Use this link for more information about webinar: AT, AEM and Universal Design for Learning
+Use this link to view the webinar: AT, AEM and Universal Design for Learning

 How to Check A Website for Accessibility